cwalsh27/Coder-File-Combining/README.md

 \*FaceTalk has 75 trials\
 WLS has 24 trials\
 AWL has 96 (V1) or 32 (V2) trials
+EWL has 48 (V1) or 24 (V2) trials

-Detailed documentation can be found at https://docs.google.com/document/d/1Jf_brgiBGb9W7MyF3SSILPgEbyqWEapZw3UfH5-P3RQ
+Detailed documentation can be found at https://docs.google.com/document/d/1ndhvgzmldLIpR-WoGMdyXUBLT8GqLlnrd3gSThL28CU/edit?usp=sharing

-I did not make the DatavyuToSupercoder files or most of the code for combining.py
+I did not make the DatavyuToSupercoder files or most of the code for combining.py.
+I adapted existing scripts written by Tyler Hecht, whom this repository is forked from, to correct a few bugs that appeared with a change in procedure and adapt the existing scripts to new studies in the SLAM Lab.